 The Home and Community Care (HACC) program provides a range of community care services, targeting frail and older people with disabilities, as well as younger people with disabilities and their carers.
 During 2003-04, there were 170,100 HACC clients under the age of 65 years (24% of the total 707,200).
 The most commonly used services by these clients were assessment, case management and case planning/ review (40%); nursing (25%); and domestic assistance (20%).
-These younger clients used 1.8 services over the year, on average, compared with 2.1 for those 65 years and over (see Table 4.12).
-See Chapter 4 for detailed discussion of the HACC program.
+These younger clients used 1.8 services over the year, on average, compared with 2.1 for those 65 years and over (see Table A11).